TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 <img src="/images/2018/07/approach3.png"/>

 This article aims to look at these three approaches, measure them, and show my findings.
-Spoiler alert, solution 3 is the fastest.
+Spoiler alert, approach 3 is the fastest.

-## A Sample Implementation
+## Sample Implementation
 I wanted to see what each of these looked like in code.
 It was a good opportunity for me to practice some concurrency patterns in Go.
-I already knew what solution would be the quickest, but I wanted to create a demo of what this might look like.
+I already knew what approach would be the quickest, but I wanted to create a demo of what this might look like.

 ```go
 package main